 \section{: Some extensions to the donation game (DG)}

 Here, we give the details of deducing cooperation conditions in pairwise donation games (DGs).
 These results can be derived through the techniques in previous literature~\cite{allen2017evolutionary}.
-Unfortunately, while the previous literature indicated the methods to obtain these results, they did not publish them.
-In particular, only the results under the DB and BD updates using averaged payoff can be found in previous literature~\cite{allen2017evolutionary}.
-To compare our spatial PGGs with pairwise DGs across different model details, we have to deduce the unpublished results of pairwise DGs and present them in our work.
+However, only the results under the DB and BD updates using average payoff can be found in previous literature~\cite{allen2017evolutionary}.
+To compare our PGGs with pairwise DGs across different model details, we deduce the unpublished results of pairwise DGs and present them in our work.

 The actual payoff of agent $i$ is averaged over $k_i$ DGs played with all neighbors $l\in\mathcal{N}_i$.
 In each DG, a cooperator pays $c$ and the other player receives $b$ ($b>c$), while a defector pays nothing and the other player receives nothing.
 Namely, the actual payoff $f_i(\mathbf{x})$ of agent $i$ is expressed as follows.